Rubus fruticosus agg.

 What can I do to get rid of it?

-1. Dig out (small patches only) (all year round).
-Dispose of root crowns and rhizomes at a refuse transfer station or burn or bury deeply.
+1. Dig out small patches (all year round): Dispose of root crowns and rhizomes at a refuse transfer station or burn or bury deeply.

 2. Stem scrape and paint with undiluted glyphosate immediately.
 Small patches only.

 3. Cut and paint stumps: glyphosate (200ml-500ml/L).
 Small patches only.

 4. Spray (summer-autumn, before leaves become brittle): metsulfuron-methyl 600g/kg (7.5g/15L) or a product containing 100g picloram+300g triclopyr/L (60ml/15L) or triclopyr 600 EC (60ml/15L).